Board of Directors

 Michael Stanley (Vice-Chair)

-Christopher Eastland (Treasurer)
+Christopher Eastland (Secretary)

 Christopher L. Eastland, J.D. is a partner in the private equity firm Seidler Equity Partners and serves as a board member for numerous public and private corporations.
 He graduated with a B.S. in Business Administration: Entrepreneurial Studies from the University of Southern California; he served on the Law Review Board and graduated Order of the Coif and President of his class from the USC Gould School of Law.
 He was formerly a corporate associate at O’Melveny & Meyers LLP.
-He currently serves as bishop of the Pacific Palisades Ward in The Church of Jesus Christ of Latter-day Saints.
 He was among the first group of missionaries in St. Petersburg, Russia where he served as Assistant to the President.
+Most recently, Christopher served as bishop of the Pacific Palisades Ward in The Church of Jesus Christ of Latter-day Saints.

 George H. Durham, III is a principal with Seattle-based Linksbridge SPC, a social impact consulting firm providing strategy and advisory services to international NGOs, domestic nonprofits, and other public sector organizations in global development, global health, communications, and technology.
 George has led two Seattle-area nonprofit organizations, has an MBA from the Wharton School of Business at the University of Pennsylvania, and an undergraduate degree in Government from Harvard University.
 George is a member of the High Council in the Seattle Washington North Stake of The Church of Jesus Christ of Latter-day Saints.

-Jacob Rennaker, Scholar in Residence
+Jacob Rennaker (Director and Scholar in Residence)